General FAQ

 And time?
 Well, with all your Sims stories documented and organized, you won’t waste any of it trying to jog your memory when you return to the game, whether it’s after a day or the inevitable bi-monthly hiatus. 😅

 The biggest difference between the Digital Sim Life Planner (DSLP) and Sim Chronicles for OneNote (SCfO) is where you’ll use them.
-The DSLP is used on a tablet with a stylus, while the OneNote template is cross-platform compatible, since the free app OneNote it is made for is available on PC, Mac, Android and iOS.
+The DSLP is used on a tablet with a stylus, while the OneNote template is cross-platform compatible, since the free OneNote app it is made for is available on PC, Mac, Android and iOS.

-The content is similar for the most part, for example each feature monthly, weekly and daily pages unique to the way time works in the game.
+The content is similar for the most part, for example both feature monthly, weekly and daily pages unique to the way time works in the game.
 They also both have world trackers, Sim profiles and templates for memory albums.

 DSLP is probably best for tracking a single family or Sim and especially great for role-playing.
 SCfO is great if you want to build a Wikipedia-style registry of your Sims and track the history of entire save files.